Manaslu climbing in Nepal

 The route to Camp-IV continues with a straight 30-40 degree climb of 400 meters.
 And another 300 meters climbing through icy slopes before traversing to Camp-IV.
 The Summit climb is more like a glacier walk, where you need to cross three big plateaus and then 100 meters ascend towards the summit ridge.
 From the summit ridge, the final climb is on a slim ridge which is approximately 60 meters straight to the top.
 Only two people can hold on to the summit.

 I hope this information will help you to prepare better for your ascent.
 Check out what kind of preparation and material you need to climb Manaslu

-Wild Yak Expeditions confirms its departure for 2019 and 2020 Manaslu Expedition with small group of maximum 6 participants, competent and experienced Sherpa climbing Team.
-Check out what is new in the service of 2020 and other 8000 meter peaks fix departures.
+Wild Yak Expeditions confirms its departure for the 2022 and 2022 Manaslu Expedition with a small group of a maximum of 6 participants, a competent and experienced Sherpa climbing Team.
+Check out what is new in the service of 2022 and other 8000 meter peaks fix departures.

 By Norbu Sherpa, co-founder of Wild Yak Expeditions, more than 7 times Everest summiteer and 14thon an 8000-meter peak / Copyright